Phi Epsilon Chi: History

 Phi Epsilon Chi was founded on September 26, 1943 by 15 male students at University of Puerto Rico at Mayagüez.
 The founding members are Bishop Dra.
 Myriam Visot and Celia Pérez Folch.
 The seven students were Carlos A. Flores Pagán, Pármenas E. Amaro Figueroa, Julio Hernández Fragoso, Alvaro Morales, José A. Pagán, Erving Flores Rodriguez and Ralph Dick Rovira.

+Symbols

+The fraternity's motto is Yo soy Phi Epsilon de corazón.
+Its colors are blue and white.

 Organization

 The fraternity is composed of student chapters called Capitulos, Zones (Zonas) and Great Policy (Gran Directiva).

+Chapters

+Following is a list of the collegiate chapters of Phi Epsilon Chi.
+Active chapters are indicated in bold.
+Inactive chapters are in italics.